 The University of Missouri Women’s & Children’s Hospital opened in 2010 at their current location on Keene Street, prompting RMHC-MM to accelerate efforts to build a new House within walking distance of the hospital.

 In 2012 construction began on the new Ronald McDonald House located at 3501 E. Lansing; the new House, which features 18 guest rooms all with private bath facilities, opened on October 30, 2013.
-Since that time we have hosted over 1,600 kids and their families and they have stayed nearly 21,000 nights.
+Since that time we have hosted thousands of kids and their families.